-Feature Tool-bar button Key Description Constellations И с Draws the constellation lines Constellation Names V. v Draws the name of the constellations Constellation Art (4) (4) r Superimposes artistic representations of the constellations over the stars Azimuth Grid # Z Draws grid lines for the Alt/Azi coordinate system Equatorial Grid # e Draws grid lines for the RA/Dec coordinate system Toggle Ground •7 ხე Toggles drawing of the ground.
+Feature Tool-bar button Key Description Constellations c Draws the constellation lines Constellation Names 176 v Draws the name of the constellations Constellation Art r Superimposes artistic representations of the constellations over the stars Equatorial Grid е Draws grid lines for the RA/Dec coordinate system Azimuth Grid Z Draws grid lines for the Alt/Azi coordinate system Toggle Ground OD Toggles drawing of the ground.
 Turn this off to see objects that are below the horizon Toggle Cardinal Points q Toggles marking of the North, South, East and West points on the horizon Toggle Atmosphere a Toggles atmospheric effects.
-Most notably makes the stars visible in the daytime Nebulae & Galaxies 2 n Toggles marking the positions of Nebulae and Galaxies when the FOV is too wide to see them Coordinate System Enter Toggles between Alt/Azi & RA/Dec coordi- nate systems Goto 2.5 Space Centres the view on the selected object Flip image (horizontal) ÷ CTRL+SHIFT+h Flips the image in the horizontal plane.
+Most notably makes the stars visible in the daytime Nebulae & Galaxies S n Toggles marking the positions of Nebulae and Galaxies when the FOV is too wide to see them Planet Hints Ø р Toggles indicators to show the position of planets Coordinate System Enter Toggles between Alt/Azi & RA/Dec coordinate systems Goto 2.4 Space Centres the view on the selected object Night Mode 3 [none] Toggle "night mode", which changes the coloring of same display elements to be easier on the dark-adapted eye.
+Full Screen Mode \equiv F11 Toggle full screen mode.
+Flip image (horizontal) • CTRL+SHIFT+h Flips the image in the horizontal plane.
 Note this button is not enable by default.
-See sec- tion 5.14 Flip image (vertical) CTRL+SHIFT+v Flips the image in the vertical plane.
+See section ??
+Flip image (vertical) -\$- CTRL+SHIFT+v Flips the image in the vertical plane.
 Note this button is not enable by default.
-See section 5.14 Search Q CTRL+f Toggle the display of the object search win- dow Configuration ٩ 1 (digit one) Toggle the display of the configuration win- dow Night Mode Ð [none] Toggle "night mode", which changes the col- oring of same display elements to be easier on the dark-adapted eye.
-Help ? h Toggle the display of the help window Quit × CTRL+q Close Stellarium
+See section ??
+Quit Stellarium × CTRL-Q Close Stellarium.
+Note: the keyboard shortcut is COMMAND-Q on OSX machines Help Window 2 FI Show the help window, which lists key bindings and other useful information Configuration Window F2 Show the display of the configuration window Search Window 9 F3 or CTRL+f Show the display of the object search window View Window F4 Show the view window Time Window F5 Show the display of the help window